 Can’t join us inside the House?
 Click the button below to watch the free livestream of this performance at showtime.
 (Free livestreams are only available this season during the actual showtime.)

 - Moving forward, all patrons and artists who wish to attend or present performances indoors at KCH must provide a valid, complete COVID-19 vaccination card OR proof of a negative COVID-19 test performed by a third party within the previous 72 hours prior to entry.
 Such proof must be presented at concert check-in, may be displayed on a smartphone OR presented as a physical copy, and must also be accompanied by a matching, valid ID for verification.**

 - Additionally, according to current CDC recommendations, masks are required for audiences inside the House and can only be removed when seated with a beverage (when available).
 When performing, artists may wear a mask, or not, at their own discretion.

-**Proof of vaccination exceptions will be made for children under 12 and people with a medical condition or closely held religious beliefs that prevent vaccination.
-These guests must provide proof of a negative COVID-19 test taken within the previous 72 hours prior to entry.
+**Proof of vaccination exceptions will be made for children under 5.
+Parents of children under 5 must provide proof of a negative COVID-19 test taken by a third party within the previous 72 hours prior to entry.

 Pat Cronley began playing the piano at age 4 or 5.
 In a musical family that included five older brothers, all musicians, artistic expression seemed natural for Cronley, who says he always enjoyed performing.
 While many young aspiring musicians find out, sooner or later, that playing music isn’t going to pay the bills, Cronley has stayed true to his youthful ideals.
 He’s managed to make a living as a performing musician, recording mostly jazz, and, of late, has started turning his attention to writing songs.